 How can I find out what is on the menu today?

 We display the weekly menu in school or click on the document below.

 How do I pay for a school meal?

 This is school specific.
 St Elisabeth's CE Tree Primary School use an electronic payment system called ParentPay and your child's dinner money account should always remain in credit.

 How often do the menus change?

-The primary school menus change twice per year after consultation.
+The primary school menus change 3 times per year after consultation.
 Our current menus meet the required government's School Food Plan nutritional standards.
 The menus will reflect seasonal variations and are subject to occasional change.

 What happens if my child is ill and is not at school one day?

 You will receive a credit for any meals not taken.